Zup-Protocol/zup-ui-kit/README.md

 /// The right widget of the [ZupMergedWidgets] that its left half will be clipped final Widget secondWidget;

+/// The horizontal spacing betten the two widgets, defaults to 8 final double spacing;
 ```

 #### Zup Selectable Card

 <img width="300" alt="Selectable Card Showcase" src="https://github.com/user-attachments/assets/bd67b9fc-bf0f-4e05-874a-92e9d497da7b">

 Display a selectable card from Zup UI Kit.
 To display it, first import the `ZupSelectableCard` class: